wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 5.3.8 =
+* Customers running WP versions older than 3.9 don't support wp_normalize_path().
+Added support for older WP versions to fix an error being thrown.

+= 5.3.7 =
+* Improvement: Updated country blocking database to the newest version (March 2015)
+* Improvement: Added detection for many new samples we received (thanks all!) including a nasty polymorphic infection.
+* Fix: Changed the way we find the plugin directory to fix a possible issue that would cause alerts to return blank plugin names.
+* Fix: Improved Nginx detection so that we don't accidentally detect Nginx if you're running Apache.

 = 5.3.6 =
 * Feature: You can now block POST requests to your WordPress site that have an empty User-Agent and Referer header.
 This is a common pattern among badly written brute force bots.